 Well, your company has already accomplished its ideal buyer persona by exploring everything – as it might seem – needs, preferences, and pains of your client base.
 Also, you, probably, think that it’s a high time to mark this task as done and enjoy prosperous cooperation.

-Sorry to say, but you are so wrong.
-Outsourcing is exacting, thus not always it works out the way you want to.
-The thing is that you may start estimating the project, conducting industry analysis, but the thing that you get eventually is a continual silence on the other end of the line.
+Sorry to say, but you are wrong.
+Software product outsourcing is a delicate process, which not always works out the way you want it to.
+You may start estimating the project, conducting industry analysis, but eventually still get a continual silence on the other end of the line.

 So, how to detect a reliable customer among all those wanting to crash in on you?
 We’ve created a checklist to follow up with.

 Success is a very controversial thing, given its comprehensive nature.
 A successful product is ambiguous, as well.
 That’s why before onboarding any project, you should compare all the requirements with real possibilities.
 It concerns not only viability and acceptance but also investments that a customer is going to spend on it.

 Creating an eBay-like website spending 100$ and gaining as much revenue two days after the release – sounds a bit unreal, right?
 Time estimates are essential.
 Of course, it’s possible to create a product 1 hour after the offer is signed – but who will take care of the quality and UX?
 Well, if they want their website to look like this…

 Things seem too bad now?
 Don’t worry, nothing terrible will happen if you find the right solution together with a customer.
 Actually, a well-structured team can tackle all misunderstandings.
 Presence of at least one Project Manager and Business Analyst in any project is a must at Redwerk.
 We’re doing this to prevent any issues connected with specs and a workflow itself.
 Sometimes our customers can describe their requirements adequately but they lack technical background – and here’s where our specialists come to help.